raditya1117/HoneyBadger/fastapi-testing/article.md

 ## How to handle errors and exceptions in FastAPI?

-We can use the try-except blocks to manually raise HTTPExceptions with proper messages for different types of errors.
-We can also define custom exception handlers that handle exceptions of a particular type from the entire application.
+We can use the try-except blocks to manually raise HTTPException with proper messages for different types of errors.
+We can also define custom exception handlers that handle exceptions of a particular type from the entire FastAPI app.
 Finally, we can create a global exception handler that handles any uncaughet exception, preventing the FastAPI exception from falling into an Internal Server Error.
 Let's discuss all the approces to handle FastAPI errors, starting with Python try-except blocks.

 ## Error handling using try-except in FastAPI

 To handle errors using try-except blocks in a FastAPI application, we can manually handle different types of errors in the except blocks and raise HTTP exceptions with proper message and status code.
-For example, we can use the try-except blocks to handle errors in our FastAPI application as shown in the following code:
+For example, we can use the try-except blocks to handle errors caused during different operations in our FastAPI application as follows:

 ```py
 from fastapi import FastAPI, HTTPException, Request